Chicago police officer struck in South Austin shooting, spokesman says

 Shots were fired at police in the 100-block of North La Crosse Avenue, Ahern said.

-The officer's condition was not immediately known, but Ahern said the officer was shot in the hand and is expected to be OK.
+The officer's condition was not immediately known, but Ahern said the officer is expected to be OK.

 RELATED: Off-duty Chicago police officer ambushed, shot in Calumet Heights